Chapter 8. Managing virtual machines in the web console

 Verification

-• The new VM name should appear in the Virtual Machines interface.
+• Check that the new VM name has appeared in the Virtual Machines interface.

 8.4.
 Virtual machine management features available in the web console